 What do you hope to do after graduation?

-Ultimately, I would like to work with athletes as a Licensed Professional Counselor (LPC) and Certified Mental Performance Consultant (CMPC) for a university or professional team, applying concepts of positive psychology, mindfulness meditation and resilience.
-Overall, my purpose beyond this program is to foster growth within myself, but more importantly, within the athletes.
+Ultimately, I would like to work with athletes as a Licensed Professional Clinical Counselor (LPCC) and Certified Mental Performance Consultant (CMPC) for a university or professional team, applying concepts of positive psychology, mindfulness meditation and resilience.
+Overall, my purpose beyond this program is to foster growth within myself, but more importantly, within the athletes and performers I work with.
 This growth manifests itself in many ways- physical, mental and emotional.
 I think pushing and supporting the athletes to get to that next level requires that I step outside of my comfort zone and stretch my capacities as well.

 “To do anything really well, you have to overextend yourself… In my case, I learned that I just had to pay twice as much attention.
 I came to appreciate that in doing something over and over again, something that was never natural becomes almost second nature.
 You learn that you have the capacity for that and that it doesn’t come overnight.” – John Irving